 Anthony has now written seven books, co-authored an eighth and co-edited a ninth.
 All of them develop his Cheating the Ferryman hypothesis into ever-wider areas of application.
 His approach has always been to apply science to the mysterious and the enigmatic.

 He is now working on two new projects; a book on the time plays and time-theories of British author-playwright J.B.
 Priestley and a sequel to his latest book, Opening the Doors of Perception.
 The J.B.
-Priestley book should be published in the Summer of 2017 and the “Doors” sequel in early 2018.
+Priestley book will be published on January 26 2018 and the “Doors” sequel in early 2019.